 Last summer we performed a series of precooling trials using small-scale forced air coolers to cool eggplant, watermelon, strawberries, blueberries, zucchini, and roasting peppers.
 The forced air cooling was done in parallel with standard room cooling and was shown to result in cooling rates ranging from 1.2 to 2.2 times faster than room cooling.
 This […]

 Hygienic design intentionally creates or improves spaces and equipment so they can be cleaned and sanitized as appropriate.
-This post, associated PDF guide and checklist (PDF and Excel) are tools we developed to help apply hygienic and sanitary design practice on produce farms.
-These tools cover the five key principles of hygienic design for produce […]
+This post, associated PDF guide and checklist (PDF and Excel, instructions) are tools we developed to help apply hygienic and sanitary design practice on produce farms.
+These tools cover the five key principles of hygienic design for […]

 The intentional, directional, and reliable flow of water is important to ensure agricultural water is “safe and of adequate sanitary quality”.
 This post provides information on the importance of backflow prevention and some common practices that help mitigate the risk of backflow.
 You can also view presentation slides and a recorded webinar on this topic […]